stgm/scientific-programming-1/22 Language/15 Statistics/content.md

 # Text statistics

 One way to make sense of written texts is to calculate statistics about the form of the text.
-That is, we do not look at what the text *means*, but examine its superficial properties.
+That is, we do not look at what the text *means*, but instead examine its superficial properties.
 Say we define the following variable:

 	source_text = "ASDF is the sequence of letters that appear on the first four keys on the home row of a QWERTY or QWERTZ keyboard.
 They are often used as a sample or test case or as random, meaningless nonsense.
 It is also a common learning tool for keyboard classes, since all four keys are located on Home row." # from the wikipedia